edwardsCNC/Face-Mill/README.md

 Executing the application:
-Download the .zip file and extract all files to a directory of your choice.
+Download the .zip file and extract the contents to a directory of your choice.
 Fire up your console and navigate to this directory.
-Run:
+Execute:
 ```bash
 ruby Face_Mill.rb
 ```